 "Baku's plans - deportation, reintegration or war".
 Opinion from Yerevan

-“At the meeting of representatives of Nagorno-Karabakh and Azerbaijan, if it is still organised, the Armenian side should discuss the possibility of simultaneously opening the route through Aghdam and unblocking the Lachin corridor”.
-Political scientist Areg Kochinyan sees such a compromise way out of the situation.
+“At the meeting of representatives of Nagorno-Karabakh and Azerbaijan, if it is still organized, the Armenian side should discuss the possibility of simultaneously opening the route through Agdam and unblocking the Lachin corridor”.
+Political scientist Areg Kochinyan sees this compromise as a way out of the situation.

-He does not rule out that Baku initially intended to use the route through its territory to the unrecognised NKR, i.e. the Agdam road.
+He does not rule out that Baku initially intended to use the route through its territory to the unrecognized NKR, i.e. the Agdam road.
 That’s why the Lachin corridor connecting with Armenia was blocked.
-He says that in case of rejection of this way there is no alternative.
-He emphasises that it is important that if the Lachin corridor is unblocked, it should not become a one-way corridor, i.e. a road only for the exodus of Armenians from Nagorno-Karabakh.
+He says that in the event of rejection of this compromise, there is no alternative.
+He emphasizes that it is important that if the Lachin corridor is unblocked, it should not become a one-way corridor, i.e. a road only for the exodus of Armenians from Nagorno-Karabakh.

 Azerbaijan continues to maintain that the Lachin corridor is not blocked, but proposes to deliver humanitarian aid to Karabakh Armenians via the Agdam road.
 In the unrecognised republic this has so far been declared an unacceptable option.
 But a few hours ago Azerbaijani media reported that two trucks with 40 tonnes of flour had already reached Agdam from Baku.